 Ennio Wong, Staff Reporter

-Ennio Wong is a Graphic Designer and an Athletics Section Editor for ‘The Observatory’ yearbook.
-In addition, he is a Staff Reporter on 'The Science Survey.’
-In journalistic writing, Ennio finds that he enjoys a sense of relatability between him and the author.
+Ennio Wong is a Copy Chief and a Chief Graphic Designer for ‘The Observatory’ yearbook as well as a Staff Reporter on ‘The Science Survey.’
+In journalistic writing, Ennio finds that he enjoys the sense of relatability that a good work of journalistic writing provides.
 Ennio likes to find and understand meaning in journalistic photography, and he would like to pursue photography as a hobby.
-He is interested in a STEM career in the future, but likes to branch out, practicing martial arts and getting better at cooking.
-In the future, Ennio would like to write about things about which he is passionate, an example of which would be robotics.
-He is looking to become an electrical/mechanical engineer, currently building computers, simple machines, and repairing electronic devices in his spare time.
+He is interested in a STEM career in the future, but likes to branch out, practicing photography, martial arts, and cooking.
+In the future, Ennio hopes to write about topics about which he is passionate, such as robotics and music.
+In the future, Ennio hopes to become an electrical and mechanical engineer, serving as electrical head of the Bronx Science Robotics team, founding a rocketry team, and repairing electronic devices in his spare time.